lucidrains/phenaki-pytorch/README.md

 - [x] complete first pass of maskgit scheduled sampling + token critic (optionally without if researcher does not want to do extra training)
 - [x] inference code that allows for sliding time + conditioning on K past frames
 - [x] alibi pos bias for temporal attention
+- [x] give spatial attention the most powerful positional bias

-- [ ] 2d relative positional bias for spatial attention
+- [ ] 3d relative positional bias for maskgit
+- [ ] add depthwise-convs to cvivit for position generating
 - [ ] wire up accelerate for multi-gpu training for both c-vivit and maskgit
 - [ ] some basic video manipulation code, allow for sampled tensor to be saved as gif
 - [ ] make sure maskgit can also support training of images, and make sure it works on local machine